Driante/RandomCompressedCoding/papers/Resume.md

   - [x] Go on with the analytics
   - [x] Numerical simulation in a intelligent way to show optimality in some cinfigurations
   - [x] check network decoder, write it and write code for error curves
-- [ ] Random moving objects: start to think a project
+- [x] Random moving objects: start to think a project
-- [ ] Smooth pursuit: talk with Rava
 - [x] Finish the paper

 ### Machine Learning view of our problem